DillaDJ/GDTag/README.md

 The second button will delete a tag and preserve its children, whereas the third will delete it and all its children.

 ### GDScript
-To actually make use of our tags, we can do a little bit of scripting
+To actually make use of our tags, we do a little bit of scripting

 #### Tags
 TODO: Use the Tag type a single tag to an object